 Consider Using a Cloth Diaper Service for the First Three Months

-A cloth diaper service that provides and washes cloth diapers can make cloth diapering super easy!
+A cloth diaper service that provides and washes cloth diapers makes cloth diapering super easy!

 A cloth diaper service is especially nice during the newborn phase when babies pee and poop quite frequently (about every 20 minutes) and parents are in a state of sleepless exhaustion.
 You could do a quick search online to see if there is a diaper service in your area.
 The diaper service would deliver clean cloth diapers to your door each week and pick up the dirty ones to wash.
 You would just borrow the cloth diapers from the service, rather than purchase them yourself.

 Cloth diaper services are even more eco-friendly than washing cloth diapers at home, since they wash large loads together.

 If you live in Southern California, I highly recommend looking into Luludew Cloth Diaper Service.
 They offer multiple different combinations of cloth diapers and one of their packages is cloth prefolds and fitted diapers.
 They also offer All-in-One (AIO) diapers, covers, and wipes as options.
 If you want to save money, you could rent a bundle of diapers from Luludew to wash at home.
 They also offer their brand of cloth diapers for purchase.